pmlopes/minpsp/readme.txt

 ===============================================================================
  Changelog
 ===============================================================================
+0.9.6
+* Updated the dev environment to build under Windows Vista
+* Updated binutils to 2.18 (for better integration with gcc 4.3.x)

 0.9.5
 * Start to port the project also for OpenSolaris 2009.06 (vanilla).
 * Added Visual Studio Project Files from Lukas Przytula